To learn more about important health issues for FSHD patients, click on the drawers below:

 - Easter Seals offers useful information about accessibility, equipment, and home modifications.

 - To learn more about Dragon NaturallySpeaking voice recognition software, visit Nuance Communications.

 Whether and how to treat pain are decisions for each patient in consultation with his or her doctor.
-For a discussion about treating pain, download our Physical therapy and exercise brochure, written by Katie Eichinger, PhD, Wendy M. King, PT, and Shree Pandya, PT, MS, and published by the FSH Society.
+For a discussion about treating pain, download our Physical therapy and exercise brochure, written by Katie Eichinger, PhD, and Shree Pandya, PT, MS, and published by the FSH Society.